What is Heidi’s Village?

 Can I come look at the animals you have for adoption?

-Yes you may, but you need to make an appointment.
-Go to our adoption page to see which animals are available and to submit an application.
-Our staff will call you to setup an appointment.
-Our adoption center hours are Tuesday through Friday 11 a.m. to 7 p.m. or Saturday and Sunday from 11 a.m. to 4:30 p.m.
+Yes!
+Go to our adoption page to see which animals are available.
+Our adoption center hours are Monday through Friday 9 a.m. to 6 p.m. and Saturday and Sunday from 9 a.m. to 4 p.m.
 We require all visitors to wear a mask when visiting Heidi’s Village.

 I found a stray dog/cat.
 Can I bring him/her to you?

 We have very limited ability to accept stray animals.
 We encourage you to connect with the resources available below for stray animals.
 The links below can provide more information and resources when you find a stray or abandoned animal.

 Arizona Humane Society Lost & Found: https://www.azhumane.org/lost-and-found/